teiniker/teiniker-lectures-embedded-cicd/raspberry-pi/setup/SSH.md

 # SSH-Connection

-Connecting via SSH and using a SSH key for passwordless login.
+This guide shows how to connect to your Raspberry Pi over SSH and configure an SSH key pair for secure, passwordless login.

 **Note:** Ensure your Raspberry Pi is connected to the WLAN: `FHJOANNEUM2work`.